 - Choose a whitening toothpaste.
 There are many options available so it’s a good idea to talk to your dentist about which toothpaste is best for you.

-- See your dentist for regular check-ups and cleanings.
+- See your dentist for regular check-ups and a teeth cleaning in San Marcos.
 A thorough exam will catch any problems early and professional cleanings remove coffee stains more effectively than brushing at home.

 Interested in more tips on how to keep enjoying your morning coffee without damaging your teeth?
-Contact the office of Dr. Larry D. Molenda, D.D.S., a San Marcos dentist, for more information.
+Contact the office of Dr. Larry D. Molenda, D.D.S., a dentist in San Marcos Tx, for more information.